 Among his numerous works some deserve special mention: his score for the multimedia “Normandie, Les Rivages du Débarquement” (2006) by Photographer Eduardo Nave, the soundtrack of “Dreamer Eyes” (2005) by director José Vicente García Herrero, the orchestral piece for the audiovisual project “I Am Life” (2013) by photographer Mikel Cámara, the concert work “The Weeping Willow” (2008) for Brass Quintet and Symphonic Band, his compositions for Áqaba Media, the suite of pieces for the dance performance “Moon Water” (2014) or the recent soundtrack of “OA” directed by the awarded director Jaime Maestro (2015).

-David also teaches “Scoring for Film and Media” at Yamaha Music School Valencia.
+David also teaches “Scoring for Film and Media” and “Orchestration” at Yamaha Music School Valencia.